gh-mrmoore/DataAnalytics/Challenges/Challenge07/README.md

 * Over 90,000 employees may retire soon.
 * Between 30 and 37 percent of the current active employee workforace either is or soon will be eligible for full Social Security retirement benefits.
 * There appear to be no employees in a "Manager" role eligible to serve in the mentorship program.
-* The "Staff" and "Assistant Engineer" categories appear to be the potentially hardest-hit areas.
+* Per Table 3, the "Staff" and "Assistant Engineer" categories appear to be the potentially hardest-hit areas.
+Pecentages vary depending on whether 90,398 is used as the number of retiring employees or 72,458 is used.

 ## Summary
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?